Updated: Mar 20

 The modern “inner healing” movement is popular because God’s people have a great desire to see hurting people made whole by the gospel.
 However, the “gospel” practiced by the “inner healing” movement is a complex combination of Biblical ideas, Freudian psychology, and “prophetic” visions substituting itself into a vacuum created by a failure of the church to grasp the fullness of God’s provision for us in the gospel.
 But even though many are receiving some help, like much of our medicine, the side effects of this new mixture can have serious long term side effects.
 Although it’s not ALL bad, it’s the 1% arsenic that eventually kills the rat.

-Al. Because there is great sensitivity to “emotional pain” in the church, the modern inner healing movement has gained significant momentum among charismatic and evangelical circles. we’d do well to remember that although we want to heal the brokenhearted, we are not just looking for “anything that will work”.
+Because there is great sensitivity to “emotional pain” in the church, the modern inner healing movement has gained significant momentum among charismatic and evangelical circles. we’d do well to remember that although we want to heal the brokenhearted, we are not just looking for “anything that will work”.
 Drugs and alcohol will take the edge off of emotional pain.
 False religions “work” to some degree by substituting new and more pleasant lies for the old painful lies.
 Even witchdoctors get some of their patients well.
 But we’re not just looking for any `ole way to help the emotionally broken.
 There is no question that Jesus DOES heal the emotionally broken today.
 We’re seeking to understand how Jesus Christ heals the emotionally broken through us.
 So it’s important that we test every spirit by the standard of the Lord Jesus Christ as He’s revealed in Scriptures.

 The question we must answer is, “How did Jesus Christ and the apostles deal with mental brokenness and heal emotional pain?
 What does the gospel offer to those who are badly wounded?
 What should we do to help them?
 What did Jesus do?”

 Jesus encountered one of the most broken, emotionally tormented people imaginable when He crossed paths with the man possessed by the “legion”.
 This man was in constant anguish and torment by the demons infesting his soul.
 It’s difficult to imagine what could bring a person to this state.
-Whether it was the result of trauma, abuse suffered as the result of religious rituals, or something else, the end result is a man so broken he was now the host of a legion of demons tormenting his inner person.
+Whether it was the result of trauma, abuse suffered as the result of religious rituals, or something else, the end result was a man so broken he was now the host of a legion of demons tormenting his inner person.
 Yet Jesus was able to set him free.

 How?
-Did Jesus spend the next few months in “inner healing sessions”, walking the man through his traumatic experiences and speak truth into his formative experiences?
+Did Jesus spend the next few months in “inner healing sessions”, walking the man through his traumatic experiences and speaking truth into his formative experiences?
 If the “inner healing” teaching were correct, we’d expect this would be Jesus’ approach.
 But it was not.
 Jesus recognized that this man’s current condition was created by demons.
 So He took authority over the demons that were holding this man’s mind and emotions captive and commanded them to leave.
 By exercising the authority of the Kingdom in the power of the Holy Spirit, Jesus gave the man back his “right mind” and did so without any investigation of past experiences nor speaking any words to bring “light” into the darkness of the man’s past memories.
 When people were being overrun by demons in their soul, Jesus simply exercised His authority and power over demons to set them free.

 Jesus ministered to other people experiencing emotional issues who didn’t need to be set free from demonic oppression.
 They had their “right mind”, but still needed to be set free from lies and false systems of living in order to enter into the joy and peace of the Kingdom.
 For example, the lady caught in the act of adultery was publicly humiliated, embarrassed, and ashamed until Jesus restored her heart, removed her shame, and restored her hope, dignity, and destiny by revealing God’s grace.
-In another instance, Martha was “worried and bothered” as she prepared food for her guests alone, but Jesus showed her that her emotional problems were a caused by a worldly understanding of hospitality and not truly understanding the priority He placed on fellowship with His people.
+In another instance, Martha was “worried and bothered” as she prepared food for her guests alone, but Jesus showed her that her emotional problems were caused by a worldly understanding of hospitality and not truly understanding the priority He placed on fellowship with His people.
 Another time, Jesus warned about the negative results of unforgiveness when he told a parable of a man who was “handed over to the torturers” when he adopted a stance of unforgiveness towards a friend who owed him money.

 So, when it comes to addressing emotional wounds, Jesus used one resource (the Kingdom of God) with two approaches: casting out demons and revealing the gospel.
 For those whose minds were oppressed by demons, Jesus exercised Kingdom authority and power to cast out the demons and restore people to their right mind.
 However, a “right mind” is not the same thing as a “renewed mind”.
 So to those who were in their “right mind” but experiencing emotional turmoil because of false mindsets, Jesus revealed the Kingdom of God which always required faith and repentance, a change of mindset.
 Jesus knew that only a Kingdom mindset imparted by the presence of the Holy Spirit can establish God’s order in human emotions.